openshift/installer/docs/user/ovirt/install_ipi.md

 2. Allocate 2 IP on the VM network:
     - IP for the internal kubernetes api, that all components will interact with
-    - IP for the Ingress, the load balancer in front of the cluster apps To work with this provider one must supply 2 IPs that are related to any MAC in the virtualization env, where the cluster will run.
+    - IP for the Ingress, the load balancer in front of the cluster apps To work with this provider one must supply 2 IPs excluded from the MAC range in the virtualization env, where the cluster will run.
 Those IPs will be active by keepalived, on, initially the bootstrap machine, and then the masters, after a fail-over, when the bootstrap is killed.